 - Pizza, Pasta and Lasagna

 - Stuffed veggies (bell peppers, zucchini, tomatoes and more!)

-#4 Embrace the unknown: bone broths and organ meats
+#4 Eat the Whole Animal: bone broths and organ meats

-Organ meats are an incredible source of vitamins, which is probably why they have such a strong flavor that Americans aren't used to.
-You can whip up a delicious meal in under 30 minutes.
-You caramelize an onion in butter, slice the organs to about 1/3" thick, brown each side on low for a minute or so, then add the onion, generous salt, some kind of alcohol, and cream or milk.
+Organ meats are an incredible source of vitamin A, which is probably why they have such a strong flavor that Americans aren't used to.
+You can whip up a delicious meal with organ meats in under 30 minutes.
+First caramelize an onion in butter, slice the organs to about 1/3" thick, brown each side on low for a minute or so, then add the onion, a generous pinch of salt, brandy or other alcohol, and cream or milk.
 Use just enough liquid to cover the solids.
 Simmer on a very low heat for 5-10 minutes.
-Serve over a slice of garlic bread or another grain.
+Serve over a slice of garlic bread or a grain.
 Revel in your cultured ways and enjoy!